 Pregnant employees have the right to paid time off to attend appointments for antenatal care on the recommendation of a registered medical practitioner, registered midwife or registered nurse.
-The employer can ask the employee to show it an appointment card, unless she is requesting time off for her first appointment.
+The employer can ask the employee to show it an appointment card, unless the employee is requesting time off for their first appointment.

 If attendance at the appointment is a matter of personal choice for the employee and is not on the advice of a registered medical practitioner, registered midwife or registered nurse, there is no obligation on the employer to give paid time off.